 To bloom is to transform from one state to another, often by the light of day, while bodies and desires with queer relations to the norm are often relegated to distinctly liminal spatio-temporalities.
 In suturing life and death, plant and human, sub- and supra-terranean, Baeza stages the concurrent representation of otherwise discrete parts to position the human not as the continued ideal, but rather as a point of departure for the growth of new forms of life—especially among, between, and through racial or sexual others.

-Sin Sol, an XR experience by Micha Cárdenas (fig. 5), looks even further toward the post-human.
+Sin Sol, an XR experience by micha cárdenas, looks even further toward the post-human.
 A dog, Roja, leads users through a post-crisis landscape as Aura, a trans Latinx AI hologram, narrates through a poetics that elucidates the mechanisms by which trans folx and people of color are always disproportionately affected by catastrophes.
-Through Aura, Cárdenas explicates the climate crisis and positionality of trans people of color together, while simultaneously positing a future that is certainly attainable—so long as the white and cis no longer reigns.
+Through Aura, cárdenas explicates the climate crisis and positionality of trans people of color together, while simultaneously positing a future that is certainly attainable—so long as the white and cis no longer reign.

-Perhaps not only the human as concept, but also the human as form might need also be eschewed to reach a future.
+Perhaps not only the human as concept, but also the human as form, must be eschewed to reach a future.
 Since 2016, Anne Duk Hee Jordan has reanimated shells with electronics and built sea creatures out of plastic waste in the ongoing project Artificial Stupidity.
-Often, these creatures (Water Crab, Clapping Clams, Coral Sponge) are installed alongside queerly copulating or gender bending underwater flora and fauna (fig. 6).
+Often, these creatures (Water Crab, Clapping Clams, Coral Sponge) are installed alongside queerly copulating or gender bending underwater flora and fauna.
 The only element of a human present acculturated into Jordan’s future imaginary are instruments that emit atonal abstractions that Jordan imagines to be “the sounds of a deep future yet unknown to humanity.”

 Sutures “give form,” in the words of Okwui Enwezor, to the “aporias of trauma and testimony”2 by staging futures whose instantiation is contingent upon on racial, gender, and/or sexual others.
 Increasingly in evidence, however, is that this newly constituted other is no longer the repository technological anxiety (as was the case with Frankenstein’s monster) but instead stands for new regimes—of spectation, signification, and relation—conditioned on the transcendence of colonial, supremacist, and even identitarian structures.
 These future imaginaries ultimately turn on the amplification of difference, and the synchronous elevation of subjectivities that are queer, as Alexis Pauline Gumbs suggests, in the simple fact of their persistence.